 - Smarter, cheaper routing for complex trips and quickly pointing out the best, cheapest options

 - Bus suggestions that can sometimes offer significant savings

-- The downside: There is a small booking fee tacked on at the end of the process, and it varies depending on where you are buying from.
+- The downside: There is sometimes a small booking fee tacked on at the end of the process, and it varies depending on where you are buying from.
 Usually it’s a few percent of the total price, and well worth it.